QianleLi/EE800/README.md

 In the final version of my project, the ORB-SLAM package ared used to extract ORB points from images taken from a stereo camera.
 Actually, the package does much more than that, you can read the [paper](https://ieeexplore.ieee.org/abstract/document/7946260) to learn details.
 In short, this SLAM algorithm can be applied on UAVs, and hand-hold devices.
 It can build a 3D map and locate the camera in the map.
 Based on my own testing experiments and some comments from the Internet, ORB-SLAM works better in indoor environment.
 To achieve better performance, you should try to do as more close-looping as possible.
 ![ORB-SLAM Configuration](https://github.com/QianleLi/EE800/blob/master/images/ORB-SLAM%20Configuration.jpg "ORB-SLAM Configuration")
 However, I don't need this package to actually do SLAM in this project.
 As you can see in the above picture, after its tracking process, it deterines if the current frame is a new key frame.
 If it decides to create a new key frame, I collect all new map points in that new key frame and publish them as a C++ vector.
-Therefore, most part of the package is run for no purpose in my project, which is not only a possible way to improve the efficiency of the whole system, but also a possible research direction.
+Therefore, some parts of the package is run for no purpose in my project, which is a way to improve the efficiency of the whole system.
+Besides, ORB-SLAM also supports RGB-D cameras and monocular cameras.
+I think there are still a lot to dig in application and improvement.
 [Return to Index](README.md#Index)
+## drone_ws

-## RotorS Simulator
+### RotorS Simulator

 Rotors Simulator is a package developed by the Autonomous Systems Lab of ETH zurich.
 You may find the original package from [here](https://github.com/ethz-asl/rotors_simulator/wiki).